fabiencelier/geoguessr-tips/README.md

 ## Internet domains

-Internet domain are often found on shops, ads, trucks...
-If it is not a classic `.com` it can be really helpful to identify the country.
+Internet website are often found on shops, ads, trucks...
+If it does not end with a classic `.com` it can be really helpful to identify the country.

 A complete list of Internet country code top-level domains can be found of [wikipedia](https://en.wikipedia.org/wiki/List_of_Internet_top-level_domains#Country_code_top-level_domains).